We are delighted to have achieved the YST Silver Quality Award 2018-2020.

 Please click on the link below to see how Brockley Primary School spends the allocated amount of £17, 010 sport funding:

 Click here – Sports Premium Website Report June 2018

 Physical Education Mission Statement

 Physical Education is a high priority curriculum area of study at Brockley Primary School.
 All lessons are based on the fundamentals (ABC’s) of movement for the long term athletic developments of all pupils.
 The ‘I can do it’ theme is referred to throughout all lessons to help pupils progress, improve their well-being and increase confidence.

 Attention to the whole child’s development is also promoted in lessons to engage them to think healthy, develop their physical ability and improve their social aspects both for today and their future.

-To improve teacher delivery of high quality Physical Education, school has employed a specialist PE Consultant, whose input of CPD has been employed for each term for one afternoon a week across the academic year.
-Teachers work with their class alongside the specialist – observing, team teaching, sharing good practice which in turn leads to the delivery of sessions that are observed by the specialist and amendments shared leading to improved outcomes for pupils in future sessions.
+To improve teacher delivery of high quality Physical Education, school employed a specialist PE Consultant, whose input of CPD was employed for each term for one afternoon a week across the academic year 2016/2017.
+Teachers worked with their class alongside the specialist – observing, team teaching, sharing good practice which in turn leads to the delivery of sessions that are observed by the specialist and amendments shared leading to improved outcomes for pupils in future sessions.